Central Auckland Parks

-Albert Park is a Victorian heritage garden in the heart of Auckland’s CBD — a free, publicly accessible space that sits immediately adjacent to the University of Auckland and has been a gathering point for city residents since the 1880s.
-Its centrepiece is a large cast iron fountain imported from Britain in 1881, and the park’s formal garden layout, heritage statues, and mature trees give it a character quite distinct from Auckland’s larger outdoor parks.
+Albert Park is a Victorian heritage garden in the heart of Auckland’s CBD, a free and publicly accessible space immediately adjacent to the University of Auckland that has served as a gathering point for city residents since the 1880s.
+Its centrepiece is a large cast iron fountain imported from Britain in 1881, and the park’s formal garden layout, heritage statues, and mature trees give it a character distinct from Auckland’s larger outdoor parks.
 Below the lawns, the site holds several layers of history including the remnants of a Māori kāinga, WWII air raid tunnels, and the foundations of 19th-century military barracks.

 Practical Information